lissdx/RnDtbl/README.md

-# 3 Questions Solution in Java
+# 3 Questions and my Solutions in Java
 There were 3 questions that I've solved.

 #### The Puzzle Topics: